asia-pacific-energy-research-centre/aperc-osemosys/README.md

 Create a folder called `GitHub` on your computer in your user directory.
 For example, `C:\Users\ShinzoAbe\GitHub`.

-Once you have installed the software above, you will need to download the mode code.
+Once you have installed the software above, you will need to download the model code.
 Visit https://github.com/asia-pacific-energy-research-centre/aperc-osemosys .
 Note the README file that is there.
 To download the code, click the green “↓ Code” button.

 Click “Open with GitHub Desktop”.
 GitHub Desktop will open.
 If it is your first time opening the app, you may need to log in with your account.